nus-cs2103-AY1617S1/addressbook-level4/collated/main/A0139772Ureused.md

             Optional<UserPrefs> prefsOptional = storage.readUserPrefs();
             initializedPrefs = prefsOptional.orElse(new UserPrefs());
         } catch (DataConversionException e) {
-            logger.warning("UserPrefs file at " + prefsFilePath + " is not in the correct format. " +
+            logger.warning("UserPrefs file at " + prefsFilePath + " is not in the correct format. "
-                    "Using default user prefs");
+                    + "Using default user prefs");
             initializedPrefs = new UserPrefs();
         } catch (IOException e) {
             logger.warning("Problem while reading from the file. .
 Will be starting with an empty WhatNow");
             initializedPrefs = new UserPrefs();
         }

-        //Update prefs file in case it was missing to begin with or there are new/unused fields try {
+        // Update prefs file in case it was missing to begin with or there are
+        // new/unused fields
+        try {
             storage.saveUserPrefs(initializedPrefs);
         } catch (IOException e) {